-Going back to the action space, we identify the stars with $V_\phi > 100 \kms$ as those that also exhibit lower radial actions, that is, $\sqrt{J_R / \kpckms} = 2.6_{-1.1}^{+1.6}$ $ \kpc$ (but further away from the Galactic plane at $\vert z \vert = 0.96_{-0.04}^{+0.03}$ ) are introduced by the dynamical selection itself.
-However, the majority of chemically selected accreted stars also show such high values ($e= 11.7_{-5.2}^{+6.7}$ $\kpc$ for our chemical selection, we conclude that there is no significant contamination of our selection by Sgr and Sgr stream stars.
-We can exclude a significant contamination by the Helmi stream based on the low number of Helmi stream stars found in GALAH+ DR3 data by \citet{Limberg2021}.
-Due to our [Fe/H] cut, we further do not expect significant contamination in our chemical selection from Aleph.
-This overdensity was discovered by \citet{Naidu2020} as a prograde, highly circular, dynamic overdensity.
-It is yet to be classified but its chemistry ($\mathrm{[Fe/H]} \sim -0.51$ and $\mathrm{[\alpha/Fe]} \sim 0.19$) as well as location ($R = 11.1_{-1.6}^{+5.7}\kpc$) and high angular momentum resemble the hot tail of the outer low-$\alpha$ disk.
+Going back to the action space, we identify the stars with $V_\phi > 100 \kms$ as those that also exhibit lower radial actions, that is, $\sqrt{J_R / \kpckms} = $ in Fig.~\ref{fig:chemdyn_selection_plane}d, marking a significant overlap with low-$L_Z$ disk orbits.